ssinhaleite/machine-learning-projects/README.md

 Objective:
 ----------

-Classifying brain health status from MR images
-In this project you will classify a person's cognitive health status only from an MR scan of their brain.
+- Classifying brain health status from MR images.
+In this project we classify a person's cognitive health status only from an MR scan of their brain.

 Approach:
 ---------